DigitalSerpant/Remote-RTC/README.md

 # Remote RTC

 Remote RTC is a low latency remote desktop application that runs on your computer and hosts it to your local network that can run on any modern browser.
+Remote RTC can be used to host a personal Geforce Now or Parsec.
+Capeable of sustating stable 60 fps on a good network connection.
 Tested works best on 1920x1080

 ## Build
 To build Remote RTC, make sure you have [Pyinstaller](https://pyinstaller.org/en/stable/) before running 'build.bat'.
 To install the required libraries besides Pyinstaller, use the commands: